GET HELP FROM A WRONGFUL DISMISSAL LAWYER WITH A RECORD OF SUCCESS

 For example, you might report sexual harassment, discrimination, violations of Occupational Safety and Health Administration regulations, or wage and hour infractions.
 If, in retaliation, an angry employer lets you go, he or she could be subject to a claim of retaliatory wrongful dismissal.

-Also, if you are fired soon after filing a workers’ compensation claim or pursuing appeal of a denied claim, this may be a form of retaliation and may be illegal termination.
+Also, if you are fired soon after filing a workers’ compensation claim or pursuing an appeal of a denied claim, this may be a form of retaliation and may be illegal dismissal.

 Some employees are protected under contract.
 If you have signed a contract that provides for a specific term of employment, and your untimely removal violates this contract, this may also be wrongful dismissal.